 If your income has been affected by COVID-19 and you have private student loans or institutional loans (e.g. refinanced loans, bar study loans, Perkins loans, etc.), please reach out to your lender directly to discuss your options.
 Some lenders are providing forbearances, interest rate reductions, and extended payment timelines to borrowers who submit a request.

 If you have an LRAP loan due back to the University, a Perkins loan held by the University of California, or a Bar Study loan, the UC System has implemented some changes to mirror the CARES Act as much as possible.
-All late fees and interest will be waived from April 15 – September 30, 2020.
-Payments can be suspended by requesting an administrative forbearance.
+All late fees and interest will be waived from April 15 – December 31, 2020.
+Additionally, you can request an administrative forbearance so that no payments will be due through at least December 31, 2020.
 Please contact Heartland ECSI to request a forbearance.

 If you have a defaulted federal student loan (federally-held Direct or FFEL loans), the Department of Education has stopped requests to withhold wages, tax refunds, and Social Security benefits, effective March 13.
 The DOE has also instructed private collections agencies to stop reaching out to borrowers.
 If you have a loan in delinquent or default status, please reach out to us for assistance.
 You can read the related section of the CARES Act here.

 Please know that it’s always an option to reduce your income-driven monthly payment amount if your income decreases and you can no longer afford your payment.
 This option might make sense if you want to continue making payments, but in a more affordable amount.
 Just know that you may owe back any unused LRAP funding to UC Berkeley if you decrease your monthly payment.